The Birmingham St Patrick’s Parade

 Birmingham’s St Patrick's Parade goes back to 1952 and was the first of its kind in Britain

-The Birmingham Irish Association are so pleased to be bringing back our well-loved Parade, and in 2024 we will be supported by the launch of Pairc Festival at the Parade.
+The Birmingham Irish Association are so pleased to have brought back our well-loved Parade, and in 2024 we were supported by the launch of Pairc Festival at the Parade.

 From Irish dancers to Caribbean dancers, Welsh dragons to Chinese dragons, the Birmingham St Patrick's Festival has always been a vibrant celebration of multiculturalism in the city.